 References to the "Company," "our," "us" or "we" refer to RMG Acquisition Corporation II.
 The following discussion and analysis of the Company's financial condition and results of operations should be read in conjunction with the audited financial statements and the notes related thereto which are included in "Item 8 - Financial Statements and Supplementary Data" of this Annual Report on Form 10-K. Certain information contained in the discussion and analysis set forth below includes forward-looking statements.
-Our actual results may differ materially from those anticipated in these forward-looking statement as a result of many factors, including those that will be set forth in our preliminary prospectus/proxy statement to be included in a Registration Statement on Form F-4 that we will file with the SEC relating to our proposed ReNew India Business Combination.
-Certain information contained in the discussion and analysis set forth belowing statements as a result of many factors, including forward-looking statements.
-Our actual results may differ materially from those anticipated in these forward-looking statement on Form F-4 that we will file with the SEC relating to our proposed ReNew India Business Combination.
+Our actual results may differ materially from those anticipated in these forward-looking statements as a result of many factors, including those that will be set forth in our preliminary prospectus/proxy statement to be included in a Registration Statement on Form F-4 that we will file with the SEC relating to our proposed ReNew India Business Combination.
 Certain information contained in the discussion and analysis set forth below includes forward-looking statements.
 Our actual results may differ materially from those anticipated in these forward-looking statements as a result of many factors, including those set forth under "Cautionary Note Regarding Forward-Looking Statements and Risk Factor Summary," "Item 1.A. - Risk Factors" and elsewhere in this Annual Report on Form 10-K.